msimms/Crawler/README.md

 ## Results

-Have a MongoDB installation handy as results are stored in MongoDB.
+You should have a MongoDB installation handy as results are stored in MongoDB.

+The crawler will create a database, creatively called `crawlerdb`, that has a collection called `pages`.
+The pages collection will contain a document for each page crawled.
+The crawler will store the URL, last visited timestamp, along with anything added by the website module in the document.

 ## Usage